“Sweat Was Like Drops of Blood”

-“And being in anguish, he prayed more earnestly, and his sweat was like drops of blood falling to the ground” (Luke 22:44 NKJV).
+“And being in anguish, he prayed more earnestly, and his sweat was like drops of blood falling to the ground”.Luke 22:44

-Luke is the only gospel writer that mentions this fact probably because he was a physician.
 This medical condition, according to Dr. Frederick Zugibe (Chief Medical Examiner of Rockland County, New York) is well-known.
 It is called “hematohidrosis.”
 “Around the sweat glands, there are multiple blood vessels in a net-like form.”
 Under the pressure of great stress the vessels constrict.
-Then as the anxiety passes “the blood vessels dilate to the point of rupture.
+Then, as the anxiety passes “the blood vessels dilate to the point of rupture.
 The blood goes into the sweat glands.”
 As the sweat glands produce a lot of sweat, it pushes the blood to the surface – coming out as droplets of blood mixed with sweat.

 Jesus was seized with superhuman agony in the garden of Gethsemane the night before the crucifixion day.
 The great weight of the sins of humanity was upon Him.
 And He knew that under this weight of sin, the Father would turn His face away from Him and thus He would endure separation from His Father.